Table of Contents

 echo export GTAGSLABEL=pygments >> .profile

-To use this configuration layer, add it to your ~/.spacemacs.
+To use this configuration layer, add it to your ~/.spacemacs file.
 You will need to add gtags to the existing dotspacemacs-configuration-layers.

 (setq dotspacemacs-configuration-layers